 This past November I actually received a phone call from the room assigner at Pop Century a few days after I faxed my request.
 She called to check if the room she assigned would work for us, and it was perfect.
 In my experience, you can trust that an actual person will see and address your room requests when you send them via fax.

 I’ve been lucky to always get my rooms requests met, including getting connecting rooms, special views, and proximity to amenities and transportation.
 I believe this is mostly due to the fact that I do some background research, limit my requests, and submit my requests in the most effective way possible.
-I wish you lots of luck in applying these tips and tricks and I hope you receive the best possible room on your next trip to Walt Disney World!
+Good luck applying these tips and tricks and I hope you receive the best possible room on your next trip to Walt Disney World!